a0sanab/Basic-Attack-Simulation-and-Detection/README_PART2.md

 #### ⚔️ Performing the Attack:

-- Run `ip route` on any VM to verify the default gateway:
+- Run `ip route` on any VM to check the ip of the default gateway:

 **IP Fowarding:**
 - On a terminal connected to the Kali VM, run the following command: